 Joyce L. Shields joined the Board in 2017.
-She retired from Hay Group, a worldwide human resources consulting firm in 2008, after 23 years as a senior leader and owner.
-She led a group of consultants in working with executives in global organizations, Fortune 500 companies and the US Federal Government in the areas of managing organizational change, executive development, talent management and human resource planning.
-Prior to joining Hay Group, Dr. Shields worked 19 years as a Research Psychologist for the US Army culminating in her role as Director, Manpower and Personnel Research Laboratory.
-Currently, Dr. Shields is engaged in a number of professional and community activities including serving as a Trustee of the Edna McConnell Clark Foundation, Member of the Advisory Board for Women in Philanthropy for the College of William and Mary, a Member of the National Council for the American Red Cross Tiffany Circle and Chair of the National Capital Region Tiffany Circle, Advisory Committees for Metropolitan Memorial National Methodist Church, and Member of the Advisory Board for Voices for Virginia’s Children.
+Dr. Shields is an Industrial Organizational Psychologist.
+She retired in 2008 from the Hay Group, a worldwide management consulting firm, after 23 years as a senior leader and owner.
+Prior to joining the Hay Group, she worked 19 years as a Research Psychologist for the US Army culminating in her role as a Senior Executive and Director of the Manpower and Personnel Research Laboratory for the Army.
+Currently, Dr. Shields is engaged in a number of professional and community organizations including the College of William and Mary, National and Regional Councils for the American Red Cross Tiffany Circle, Advisory Committees for the National Methodist Church, and Member of the Advisory Board for Voices for Virginia’s Children.

 Erin McKenney (executive director of Just Neighbors)